epongpipat/kennedy-rodrigue-wiki/docs/source/study-jlbs/docs/fmri.rst

 .. note::
     The fMRI files in behavioral directory must not contain duplicates or bad runs.
 Each task should have 3 runs.
-    As of 08/09/2023, there are a total of 65 participants with functional data, with 63 DJs and 60 n-backs
+    As of 08/09/2023, there are a total of 65 participants with functional data, with 63 DJs, 60 n-backs, and 58 with both DJ and n-back

 .. _convert_for_SPM: